 - What is your company persona?
 (Is your brand relaxed and humorous, or is it premium and serious?
 Or something else?)

 - What separates you from the competition?

-Questions like these help writers stay true to the mindset and voice of the company.
-Keeping your language aligned with your brand helps build and maintain trust.
+Questions like these help you — and anyone else writing product descriptions — stay true to the mindset and voice of the company.
+Remember, keeping your language aligned with your brand helps build and maintain trust.

 - Encourage prospects by applauding their aspirations